Small correlation is sufficient for optimal noisy quantum metrology: Locally generated optimal states

-\emph{Locally generated optimal states.}--- We show \thmref{thm1} can be naturally satisfied by states generated by local Hamiltonian evolution.
+We show \thmref{thm1} can be naturally satisfied by states generated by local Hamiltonian evolution.
 Here, local Hamiltonians are sums of geometrically local terms supported on a constant-size sphere on a lattice.

 Suppose the qubits lie on vertices of a $d$-dimensional square lattice, start from $\ket{\bm{0}}:=\ket{0}^{\otimes N}$.
 We consider states $\ket{\psi} = U \ket{\bm{0}}$, where unitaries $U$ are generated by a (possibly time-dependent) local Hamiltonian for time $T$.
 Such evolution is \textit{quasi-causal} because it satisfies the following Lieb--Robinson bound~\cite{Lieb1972,review_us23}: if an operator $A$ acts within set $S\subseteq \Lambda$, then, in the Heisenberg picture, i.e., \(A(T)\) can be approximated (up to small error) by an operator $\widetilde{A}_{\widetilde{S}}$.
 It is strictly supported in the ``light cone'' region This region includes all vertices within a distance $T$ from $S$.
-Note that here $T$ is rescaled such that the Lieb--Robinson velocity \cite{review_us23} is set to $1$, $\mathsf{d}(\cdot, \cdot)$ is the distance function with $\mathsf{d}(i,S)=\min_{j\in S}\mathsf{d}(i,j)$, and we will assume \eqref{eq:AT=} is exact from now on, with the rigorous treatment given elsewhere~\cite{SM}.
+Note that here $T$ is rescaled such that the Lieb--Robinson velocity \cite{review_us23} is set to $1$, $\mathsf{d}(\cdot, \cdot)$ is the distance function with $\mathsf{d}(i,S)=\min_{j\in S}\mathsf{d}(i,j)$, and we will assume \eqref{eq:AT=} is exact from now on, with the rigorous treatment given in Appendix.

 The state $\rho=\ket{\psi}\bra{\psi} =U \ket{\bm{0}}\bra{\bm{0}}U^\dagger$ has correlation length at most $2T$~\cite{LRB_cor06} because faraway light cones do not intersect.
 The condition \eqref{eq:sumJCIJ<'} is then satisfied if each group $I$ is chosen to be an $L\times \cdots \times L$ hypercube with $L=\G^{1/d}\gtrsim T$.
 Each group can have a large correlation with only its neighboring groups.